-The Gender Dimension within ICT Approaches
+The Gender Dimension within the ICT Approaches

-The criticism of the neoliberal approach from a gender standpoint is fairly well acknowledged. Çaġatay and Ertürk (2004), for example, observe that the neoliberal agenda and corresponding macroeconomic policies have resulted in the retrenchment of public sector jobs, the weakening of public service provisions, and instability arising from international capital flows - and all of these have had adverse redistributive effects on people living in poverty, particularly on women and girls.
-The commodification, not just of government services, but also of knowledge and life forms that previously were common property, has, on the one hand, devalued and restricted women's use of traditional knowledge and, on the other hand, limited women's ability to access and take advantage of new forms of knowledge available through ICTs.
-And while the expansion of the IT sector through foreign direct investment and privatisation has resulted in new and better employment opportunities for women, these, like in other export-oriented industries, come with long working hours, restrictions on unionising and, increasingly, a lack of physical security and the absence of formal contracts.
+The criticism of the neo-liberal approach from a gender standpoint is fairly well acknowledged. Çağatay and Ertürk (2004), for example, observe that the neo-liberal agenda and corresponding macroeconomic policies have resulted in the retrenchment of public sector jobs, the weakening of public service provisions and the instability arising from international capital flows - and all of these have had adverse redistributive effects on people living below poverty, particularly on women and girls.
+The commodification not just of government services, but also of knowledge and life forms that was previously common property, have devalued and restricted women's use of traditional knowledge on the one hand, and have limited women's ability to access and take advantage of new forms of knowledge available through ICTs, on the other.
+And, while the expansion of the IT sector through foreign direct investment and privatization has resulted in new and better employment opportunities for women, these, like in other export-oriented industries, come with long working hours, restrictions on unionizing, and increasingly, the lack of physical security and the absence of formal contracts.
 Women tend to be concentrated in lower-end and lower-skill jobs.
-For the non-literate, poor, rural, non-English speaking women who constitute the majority in developing countries, even these jobs are out-of-reach, and these women continue to remain distanced from the opportunities that come with employment in the IT and related sectors.
-Thus the feminist struggle lies not just in revealing the shortcomings of the neoliberal approach, which fosters and is fostered by the growth of the ICT sector and is clearly unsuitable for redistribution and sustainable development, but also in adopting new and holistic frameworks to address media and ICTs in a gender-sensitive manner (Jenson 2006).
+For the non-literate, poor, rural, non-English speaking women, who constitute the majority in developing countries, even these jobs are out-of-reach, and these women continue to remain distanced from the opportunities that come with employment in the IT and related sectors.
+Thus the feminist struggle lies not just in revealing the shortcomings of the neo-liberal approach, which fosters and is fostered by, the growths of ICT sector, and is clearly unsuitable for redistribution and sustainable development, but also to adopt new and holistic frameworks to addressing media and ICTs in a gender-sensitive manner.